JustJarvaz/starter-restaurant-reservation-original/rubric.md

 - Any non-pure functions that could be changed into pure functions.
 - Any variable or function names that could be improved.
-- Missing use of AbortController and signal to terminate API calls when the user navigates away from a component while it is still loading.
+- Missing use of AbortController and signal to terminate API calls when it is likely for the user navigates away from a component while it is still loading.
+- Improper time zone for dates when using the system close to 00:00 GMT.
+This will show up in validation when GMT switches to the next date but local time is before 22:30.
+Change the time on your machine to test locally.